Penny Rafferty Hamilton: Early life, education, and career

 She began working as a dental hygienist in a preventative dental clinic which she managed in Rhode Island, where she met her husband, a career military officer.
 Together they lived in different locations in the US and abroad, including Germany.
 Upon his retirement in 1979, they settled in Nebraska.
-They both attended the University of Nebraska, where she earned a master's degree in adult and continuing education and a Ph.D. in communications.
+They both attended the University of Nebraska–Lincoln, where she earned a master's degree in adult and continuing education and a PhD in communications.
 She submitted her thesis on "The Dental Hygienist: The First Half-Century, 1913 to 1963".

-Hamilton worked as a professor of communications at the University of Nebraska while writing an advice column for the Sun Newspapers chain.
+Hamilton worked as a professor of communications at the University of Nebraska–Lincoln while writing an advice column for the Sun Newspapers chain.
 She also hosted a radio program, and appeared weekly on television.
 Later she and her husband purchased a newspaper and opened a management consultancy and public relations business called Advanced Research Institute.
 One of their clients was the Aircraft Owners and Pilots Association.